12-VidE/annotate-audio/README.md

 -   (LayoutDefault.vue) The wavegraph is not always loaded reliably.
 Sometimes, the wrong values are cached, requiring a cleaning
 -   Remove `editMode` flag as it's redundant
 -   Player is umounted and mounted when a comment is added.
 It would be better to have an update.
+-   Player time is resetted when a comment is added/modified

 ### Changelog

+-   **1.2.0 (developing)**
+    -   feat: Select audio source on `Add audiobox` command using a modal
+    -   feat: Add modal to manage player properties more easily
 -   **1.1.0**
     -   Allow each player to be independent by creating its props in `ParentApp.vue` and passing them as `props`.
 To use targeted Obsidian commands, each player is called by its `id`
     -   feat [#1](https://github.com/12-VidE/annotate-audio/issues/1): Added Obsidian command `Insert comment`